Sage Words about Wildlife: 4 Seasons of Hummingbird Salvias

 Although most of the sages listed here are California natives, some are not.
 Their common ground is a Mediterranean type climate of USDA Cold Hardiness Zone 9.
 However, depending on species, some tolerate the chill of Zone 7 and others can take the heat of Zone 11.

 Hot Lips Sage (Salvia microphylla 'Hot Lips')

 Types of hummingbirds: Anna's, Black-chinned, Blue-Throated, Broad-Tailed, Calliope, Magnificent, Ruby-throated and Rufous

 This region actually encompasses a large part of the Southwest, which includes Southern Colorado, New Mexico and Utah.
-Salvia azurea – known commonly as Azure Blue Sage, Pitcher Sage and Prairie Sage – is native to all three states and does well in chilly Zone 5.
+Salvia azurea – known commonly as Prairie Sage, Pitcher Sage and Azure Blue Sage – is native to all three states and does well in chilly Zone 5.
 However, it isn’t a hummingbird magnet like its close relative Big Pitcher Sage (S. pitcheri grandiflora), which does just fine in Zone 4.

 As to hummingbirds, sightings vary state by state within a region, so there may be some species present in your state but not in the state next door.
 The hummingbirds listed for this region are commonly found in Colorado, New Mexico and Utah.

 Gayle Nielson Hybrid Sage (Salvia x 'Gayle Nielson')

 Wild Thing Autumn Sage (Salvia greggii ‘Wild Thing’)

 Types of Hummingbirds: Allen’s, Anna’s, Costa’s, Berylline, Blue-Throated, Black-Chinned, Broad-Billed, Broad-Tailed, Calliope, Lucifer, Magnificent, Ruby-Throated, Rufous, Violet-Crowned, White-Eared